LLNL/UnifyFS/docs/start-stop.rst

 So, overall the steps taken to run an application with UnifyCR include:

     1. Allocate Nodes

     2. Update any desired configuration variables in the bash scripts

-        3. Start the UnifyCR server daemons on each node
+    3. Start the UnifyCR server daemons on each node with the ``unifycr`` utility.

     4. Run your application with UnifyCR

 ---------------------------
 Stopping